zimolzak/active-learning/Readme.md

 These datasets, and basic information about them, are shown in Table ~~tableDatasets.

 Table ~~tableDatasets should show:
-* The target we are looking for, e.g., HGB,
+* The target we are looking for, e.g. hemoglobin
 * If possible, the query or queries used to generate candidates
 * The number of examples overall
 * The number of examples labeled positive and negative

-We compared the performance of three algorithms in the context of this basic system: logistic regression with an L1 penalty (LASSO), support vector machines (SVM), and random forests.
+We compared the performance of three algorithms in the context of this basic system: logistic regression with an L1 penalty (also known as the least absolute shrinkage and selection operator, or LASSO), support vector machines (SVM), and random forests.
 We used 10-fold cross validation to evaluate the accuracy of the system using each algorithm.

 Active learning